elisarver/reach/README.md

 Installation:

-I suggest you install [glide](https://github.com/Masterminds/glide), and run glide install.
+You can install [glide](https://github.com/Masterminds/glide), and run glide install, if you like automatic dependency fulfillment.

 You can use `go get -u github.com/elisarver/reach/cmd/reach` if you're only interested in the executable.